nherzing/teensy-gamecube-controller/README.md

-# Teensy GameCube USB HID Adapter
+# Teensy GameCube controller USB HID Adapter
 Uses a Teensy 3.5 to make a Nintendo GameCube controller appear as a USB HID.

 # Hardware Setup